cosigyn/clanware-bible/content/notes/clanware-services.md

 ![Ingame Group Checker](https://images-ext-2.discordapp.net/external/W_jRr7lqle2mVbLk0IoeSMdmOIxa_iNkzMyofU0muPs/https/ss.clanware.org/spHQuF.png?width=1276&height=671)
 ![Discord Bot Group Checker](https://ss.clanware.org/pV8luk.png)

-The banlist, on the other hand, automatically bans people on our database of known exploiters and cheaters within the Roblox community.
+The [banlist](), on the other hand, automatically bans people on our database of known exploiters and degenerates within the clanning community.
 By using the group checker, you can easily check to see if any potential members of your clan have a history of exploiting or cheating, and make an informed decision about whether or not to allow them to join your clan.

 ## 2.3.
 Participating in Clanware events and competitions
 ---
 Clanware hosts a variety of events and competitions throughout the year, which provide an opportunity for clans to come together and compete in a friendly and organized manner.
 These events can be a great way to engage with the Clanware community, build camaraderie among your clan members, and showcase your skills and abilities.

-To participate in a Clanware event, simply sign up and follow the rules and guidelines provided by the event organizers.
+To find out more about this, please head to section 5 of the bible to inform yourself of the events Clanware holds and how to get involved.
 Whether you're a seasoned pro or a newcomer to the world of Roblox clanning, Clanware events are a great way to get involved and have fun!